-DPI Bore Pump Controller Vision

 Introduction

 The bore pump controller project was initiated by the Orange Agricultural Institute of the Department of Primary Industries NSW (DPI) to allow remote monitoring and control, plus automatic control, of a bore pump on their research farm in Orange, NSW.
 From here on DPI will stand for “the Orange Agricultural Institute of the Department of Primary Industries NSW”.